Sony A7III vs Fujifilm X-T4: 17 Real World Things I’ve Learned Since Switching

 It’s one of those things you are nostalgic about, but in reality do not miss at all.
 Each turn on the shutter speed dial was a full stop, so I would still need the rear wheel to get to speeds in between anyway.
 The ISO wheel on the left side meant I would have to take my hand away from the focus ring on the lens to make changes.

-It’s nice that it’s there for those who want to shoot that way and it’s also nice that there’s the option to adjust all your settings using the rear and front wheel.
+Still, it’s nice that it’s there for those who want to shoot that way and it’s also nice that there’s the option to adjust all your settings using the rear and front wheel.
 They are two ways of shootings and I found that using the dials for controlling shutter speed, aperture and ISO just wasn’t for me anymore.

 3. I Love The Switch Between Stills and Movie Mode

 Under the shutter speed dial is a switch that toggles between Still and Movie mode.
 It’s so simple and yet it makes every other camera manufacturer who does not have this feature look so dumb for it.
 If there’s any doubt that this was a necessary feature, look to the newer A7IV.
 This is a near perfect hybrid camera from Sony that I had been waiting a long time for, and most of the features that I needed from Sony came out first with on a Fujifilm body.